matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 an event may have an `m.reaction` or `m.replace` relation to another event, which in turn may have an `m.thread` relation to the thread root.

-This forms a tree of relations, which so far could only be traversed efficiently in hierarchical, but not in chronological order.
+This forms a tree of relations, which can currently only be traversed efficiently in hierarchical, but not in chronological order.
 Yet, for some functionality – e.g., to determine which event a read receipt should reference as per [MSC3771] – chronological order is necessary.

 ## Proposal

-It is proposed to add the `recurse` parameter to the `/relations` API.
+It is proposed to add the `recurse` parameter to the `/relations` API, defined as follows:

 > Whether to recursively include all nested relations of a given event.
 >